mdominguezd/OGH_TickHackathon/README.md

 ## Model
 Finally, a random forest model was fitted to the data and the final raster is calculated and saved to `Ticks May risk.tif`.

+### Plan B
+An alternative for the random forest model was done.
+Probabilities of tick occurrence where calculated using the mahalanobis distance using the three variables that were significant.
+The code for this approach can be found in `model_Maha.Rmd`

 ### Pre-requirements